glenl/gearbox-docs/docs/nodes/helical-gear.rst

 Examples
 ========

 .. figure:: /images/eg-meshed_helical_01.png
    :align: right
+   :width: 300

+   12 to 16 meshed helical gears.

-This example is similar to the
+This example is similar to the :ref:`meshed spur
-:ref:`meshed spur <meshed-spur-example>`
-but notice how with meshed helical gears, the second gear has a negative matching helix angle.
+<meshed-spur-example>` but notice how with meshed helical gears, the
+second gear has a negative matching helix angle and an apposing twist.

 .. figure:: /images/eg-meshed_helical_02.png
    :align: center
    :width: 800

+   Geometry node network for meshed helical gears.